Sahakashak/sahakshak-backend/README.md

 # sahakshak-backend

-This is the backend of our project sahakshak
+This is the backend of our project sahakshak.
+Sahakshak is a service for police department for case management.

 ## API Documentation